Hackstallion/pegasys/API_spec.md

                                   }

 POST /api/matches/request => Add the username denoted by from_id to the matchRequests array of the user
                              denoted by to_id.
 The former must be logged in.
+(Not currently used by client.)

                    body: {
                           from_id: 'username',